 Cuban oregano is a perennial herb with a strong flavor, just like oregano.
 Cuban oregano is used in cooking and for medicinal purposes.
 It has both antibacterial and antioxidant properties.
 You can learn more about cuban oregano here.

 Dill is an annual herb that is in the same plant family as celery.
-It is commonly used for pickling and served with salmon.
+Fresh dill is commonly used for pickling and served with salmon.
 It loses flavor quickly so it is best used fresh.
 It is easy to grow and has many medicinal uses too.
 Read more about dill here.

 Dittany of Crete